Inez-y/user_docs_Inez_Saeyoung/docs/navi.md

     Downloads
     ```

 4. Type following code to go to Documents folder.

     ```
      cd /Users/[user_name]/Documents
     ```

     `cd` represents "change directory" in this command.
 Replace [user_name] with the name of the main disk of your computer.
 You can find this name in Startup Disk menu at System Preferences.

 5. Type `cd ..` to move out to a parent folder which means higher hierarchy folder.

+    ```
+    cd /Users/[user_name]/
+    ```

     One period (.) means your current located folder.
 Two period (..) means one level higher folder than your current located folder.
 This is relative path.
 We can also use absolute path which we used in step 1 to change your current folder.
 You can also type this.

-    ```
-    cd /Users/[user_name]/
-    ```

 !!! note

     Ensure you type folder names correctly, including proper capitalization.
     Be cautious when using relative paths (e.g., cd .. to move up one folder), as it can lead to unintended movements.

 ### Open a folder and a file

-1. Type `cd /Users/[user_name]/Documents` to go to `Documents` folder again.
+1. Type below command line to go to `Documents` folder again.

+     ```
+     cd /Users/[user_name]/Documents
+     ```

 2. Type `open .` to open your current located folder.

     When you open a folder, you can use both relative path and absolute path.
 It means you can use both command line below.

     ```
     open .
     ```